SomeoddpilotInc/Someoddpilot-Coding-Style/habits.md

 * Find ways to reduce the size of the codebase without adding new functionality
 * Look to existing functionality to see what can be extended or repurposed before adding

+### Ignore heirarchy

+* Don’t ask.
+Do.
+* Don’t depend on others to lay or enforce guidelines.

 ### Think in code

 * Code blind